CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 3. Authority of Linking Domains: The DR scores of the websites that are linking to you.

-• Represent natural editorial links
+• Usually represent natural editorial links that someone added on purpose

-• Carry minimal impact on DR
+• Have very minimal impact on DR, sometimes almost nothing

-• Add diversity to link profiles
+• Add diversity to link profiles, which looks more natural overall

 Understanding the Logarithmic Scale of Domain Rating